 If you’re renting a property whilst your income is less than €22.700 a year, you might be eligible for rent benefit.
 You must be over the age of 18 and (for 2019) your maximum equity must be €30.360.
 If you’re applying for this aid with a partner, your shared equity must not exceed €60.720.

 The partner you’re applying to the aid for and your housemates must have the Dutch nationality or have a residence permit.
 Your monthly rent must not exceed €424,44 and must be independent accommodation.
 Lastly, you must have signed a legal contract with the landlord and are registered in a municipality.

 On the website of the Dutch tax authorities, Belastingdienst, you can calculate your rent benefits.
 If you’re entitled to housing benefits you can apply for rent benefits for 2019 and for the years before.

 You apply for these benefits through the Belastingdienst.
-For more information you can read our article on rent benefits.

 An early booking is usually rewarded with a lower price.
 Unfortunately this summer many flights were cancelled due to the coronavirus sweeping the globe.

 In the case of a cancellation by the airline, or a red travel code for the destination of the flight, you have the right to reclaim your money.
 Many airlines have been offering vouchers in these cases.
 But you are not obliged to accept a voucher.
 You have the right to opt for another flight (the first flight with seats available), to rebook your trip or to get your money back.